-Bear vs. Bull Market
+What Is a Bear Market vs. Bull Market?

-Even if you’re a novice investor, you’ve likely heard the terms “bull market” and “bear market” tossed around.
+If you’re a novice investor, you’ve likely heard the terms “bull market” and “bear market” tossed around.
 The problem is, the terms are so ubiquitous that they are rarely explained, even by those using them.
 They clearly refer to different types of markets and economic conditions, but what do those terms really mean, and how did they originate?

 Here’s a look at what a bull market and bear market really are, and more importantly, how they can affect your investment portfolio.
 Once you learn the difference between the two, you’ll be on your way to learning how to invest like a master.

 If you’re an investor, a bull market is a very good thing.
 In bullish times, stock market prices are in a well-defined uptrend.
 Although different investors and commentators have different definitions of what exactly a bull market is, the U.S. Securities & Exchange Commission defines a bull market as a rise of 20% or more in a broad market index over at least two months.
 In a general sense, however, a bull market is one in which a large percentage of stocks are moving upwards over a sustained period of time.

 While this sweeping definition may refer to the market as a whole, investors can also refer to different segments of the market as being bullish, even if the broad market is in decline.
 For example, the Standard & Poor’s 500 index is divided into 11 sectors.
 It’s entirely possible that the technology sector could be in a bull market while the utility sector is trending lower, for example.

 In addition to its strict stock market definition, a bull market is also generally accompanied by a booming economy and general optimism among consumers and investors.
 Known as the wealth effect, this theory posits that when asset values like home prices and the stock market rise, consumers feel more confident and spend more money.
 This in turn creates additional economic expansion, which can help fuel the bull market even further.